How Can I Tell if My Homes Air Quality is Bad?

-If you’re unsure whether your Omaha residence has bad indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Omaha residence has poor indoor air quality (IAQ), it likely does.

-We spend much of our time indoors.
-As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times worse than outdoors, which could lead to long-term health concerns.
+We are indoors a lot.
+As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times more polluted than outdoors, which might create long-term health issues.

-We’ve made a list of the most ordinary causes of bad IAQ, the problems they cause and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your residence, we recommend talking with a specialist like The Frazier Company about which options are ideal for your house.
+We’ve made a list of the most frequent sources of poor IAQ, the troubles they cause and how you can take care of these indoor air pollutants.
+If you’re concerned about the air inside your home, we suggest chatting with a specialist like The Frazier Company about which options are a good fit for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are fumes emitted from everyday household items.
+Volatile organic compounds, or VOCs, are vapors released by common household products.

 They’re found in paint and stains in addition to: